erberg/BlackJack-Node/README.md

-This is a multiplayer blackjack game demo that is currently being hosted at blackjack.ericrberg.com.
+This is a multiplayer blackjack game demo written primarily in node.js and javsscript.

+It is currently being hosted at blackjack.ericrberg.com.
+Please note that this is still a work in progress - check back for updated versions.